-Veit Schwämmle is Associate Professor for Computational Proteomics at the Department of Biochemistry and Molecular Biology since 2018.
+Veit Schwämmle is Associate Professor for Computational Proteomics and Bioinformatics at the Department of Biochemistry and Molecular Biology since 2018.
 He received his PhD degree in Physics at the University of Stuttgart in 2006, followed by post-doctoral fellowships at the Centro de Pesquisas Fisicas in Rio de Janeiro, and ETH Zürich, and an employment as post-doctoral researcher and assistant professor at the University of Southern Denmark.
-He received funding for his research from various agencies including DAAD, the Danish Research Council and ELIXIR Denmark.

 Before changing to the field of Proteomics in 2008, he created and applied computer models to simulate sand dunes, biological evolution and linguistic phenomena, and worked on a generalization of statistical mechanics using generalized entropies and Fokker-Planck equations.